-Orange police investigating body found in storage building
+Orange Police investigating body found in storage building

-ORANGE, Texas — Orange police are currently investigating a body they found Sunday evening in a storage building, in the 500 block of John Street.
+ORANGE, Texas — Orange Police are investigating after a body was found Sunday evening in a storage building located in the 500 block of John Street, on the city's east side.

-At this time, detectives do not know the identity of the man or the cause of his death.
-The discovery is being treated as an unattended death.
+At this time detectives say they do not know the identity of the man, nor a cause of death.
+The discovery is being treated as an unattended death, and not a homicide.

+Justice of the Peace Chad Jenkins has ordered an autopsy to be performed to find out more information.

 GET NEWS & WEATHER ALERTS | Download the 12News App to your mobile device